-Premixed Combustion in Porous Zone, CFD Simulation Ansys Fluent Training
+Premixed Combustion in a Porous Zone CFD Simulation

 - The problem numerically simulates the Premixed Combustion in Porous Zone using ANSYS Fluent software.